 - You can also set up Attainment or Progress Target rules to automatically set targets for groups of students within an assessment so that these don’t have to be set manually.

 You can see how to add these here: Adding and locking Baselines and Targets

 You can edit your Target Judgement rules to colour code your mark sheets depending on how you students are doing in their assessments relative to their targets.

-Enter or Import marks and targets for Summative, Progress 8 or Ad Hoc assessments in Mark Entry > Marksheet or set baselines and targets from the Marksheet pages.
-These pages are accessible in different ways by different people:
+The way you can enter or Import marks and targets for Summative, Progress 8 or Ad Hoc assessments are accessible in different ways by different people:

 - How admins can enter baselines

 - How admins can access the marksheet and input marks

 - How teachers can access the marksheet and input marks

 - Entering marks for Ad Hocs